mattmorgante/laravel-vegaroo/readme.md

 - must shy away from re-hashing things that are already out there Getting started guide for the aspiring vegan:
  - What can I eat?
+ - When can I eat it?
+ - Where can I find it?
+Best restaurants and grocery stores for vegans
+ - Who else is eating it?
+Popular athletes and celebrities that are vegan
  - How can I prepare it?
  - How can I get enough nutrients in my diet?
  - How can I deal with social pressures?
 2. Recipes
 - Static recipes
 - Blueprints: saveable, shareable